PGCE with QTS full time with salary

 All students will have GCSE or equivalent at C or above in English, maths and science.

-BA honours in Working with Children and Young People
+BA honours in Photography and media

 Paediatric First Aid qualification